samarthdev/helloIndia/README.md

 # helloIndia
-This is my first script  Checking if this script will work my git slack integration
+This is my first script  Checking if this script will work my git slack integration checking again